eleanorq/Mr.-Robogers-Neighborhood/README.md

 //Tests
 Describe: beepBoop()

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test: It should return an array of numbers from 0 to the user's inputted number.
 Code: beepBoop(5)
 Expected Output: [0,1,2,3,4,5]

-Test: "It should..."
+Test: It should return an array of numbers from 0 to user's inputted number, but for every number containing the number 1, "Beep!" will be returned in it's place.
+Code: beepBoop(12)
+Expected Output: [0, "Beep"!, 2, 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Beep!"]